 The HOME Investment Partnerships Program (HOME) is a federally funded program established in 1990 as part of the Cranston-Gonzalez National Affordable housing Act (the “Act”).
 HOME provides funding to developers to construct new, affordable rental housing.

 AHFA, as Alabama's HOME program administrator, conducts a competitive application cycle.
-AHFA implements action plans each year, which include selection criteria, an evaluation process, design quality standards, environmental requirements, and compliance monitoring procedures.
+As it does with housing credits, AHFA implements action plans each year, which include selection criteria, an evaluation process, design quality standards, environmental requirements, and compliance monitoring procedures.

 In order to ensure programs benefit the greatest number of Alabamians possible, HOME funds are combined with housing credits.
-This method funds affordable rental housing by encouraging the leveraging of additional loan, grant, and philanthropic sources.
+Leveraging these two sources of funds allows projects to target additional low-income families.

-HOME regulations require that 15 percent of HOME funds each year must be allocated to Community Housing Development Organizations (CHDO).
+HOME regulations require that 15 percent of HOME funds each year must be allocated to projects owned by Community Housing Development Organizations (CHDOs).
 Click here for more information about becoming a CHDO.